 They are a series of 8 radio reports on daily life in the village of Jitvapur, Bihar and were oriiiginally broadcast by NPR's Weekend Edition-Sunday in 1992-1993.
 Tradition, caste rigidities and religion are usually cited as obstacles to development.
 It's quite clear that the villagers of Jitvapur are extremely conservative; but it's less clear that these are direct obstacles.

-The teacher and the student can therefore approach it on two levels: the specific (Indian) and the universal (Third World).
+it on two levels: the specific (Indian) and the universal (Third

-E-choupal is a for-profit effort by ITC, an Indian tobacco company that's diversified widely, including into consumer food products.
+World).E-choupal is a for-profit effort by ITC, an Indian tobacco company that's diversified widely, including into consumer food products.
 Over the past seven years, it has installed 6,500 Internet-connected computers in villages in nine states.
 E-choupal's closely watched by India's business media, in part because it's a rare example of the country's booming IT sector helping people in rural areas.
 About 70% of India's population depends on agriculture.

 (Click here for photos of the people of Brahmanwada and nearby Nandgaon Peth, and the technology behind the e-choupal.)